rule

 Text 15

-Dâruka deprived of Krishna arriving in Dvârakâ, wet with his tears the feet of Vasudeva and Ugrasena he fell down to.
+Dāruka deprived of Krishna arriving in Dvārakā, wet with his tears the feet of Vasudeva and Ugrasena he fell down to.
 (Vedabase)

 Text 16-17

-He related the destruction of the entirety of the Vrishnis, o ruler of man, and hearing that the people, with their hearts full of sorrow, were rendered senseless.
-They, overwhelmed by the separation from Krishna, struck their faces, and quickly went to the place where their relatives were laying lifeless.
+He told the story of the complete destruction of the Vrishnis, oh ruler of man.
+When they heard it the people, with their hearts upset, were rendered senseless in their grief.
+Overwhelmed by the separation from Krishna, they struck their faces and quickly went to the place where their relatives were lying lifeless.

 Text 18